Blue Ivy's VMAs Dress Cost Much More Than The Average Wedding Dress

-That's over seven times as expensive as the average wedding dress — $1,469, per The Knot's most recent estimations.
-The tot's Mischka Aoki gown can be you(r child's), too, if you have between $9,859.58 and $12,861.86 to spare.
-Blue paired her sparkly, tulle dress with embellished Giuseppe Zanotti Junior kicks, which retail for a cool $565.
+That's over seven times as expensive as the average wedding dress — £1,100, per The Knot's most recent estimations.
+Blue paired her sparkly, tulle dress with embellished Giuseppe Zanotti Junior kicks, which retail for a cool £390.
 She wasn't the only one in the squad wearing kiddo couture: The two other girls from Lemonade also wore very expensive Mischka Aoki frocks, according to the label.

-That's over seven times as expensive as the average wedding dress — $1,469, per The Knot's most recent estimations.
-The tot's Mischka Aoki gown can be you(r child's), too, if you have between $9,859.58 and $12,861.86 to spare.
-Blue paired her sparkly, tulle dress with embellished Giuseppe Zanotti Junior kicks, which retail for a cool $565.
+That's over seven times as expensive as the average wedding dress — £1,100, per The Knot's most recent estimations.
+Blue paired her sparkly, tulle dress with embellished Giuseppe Zanotti Junior kicks, which retail for a cool £390.
 She wasn't the only one in the squad wearing kiddo couture: The two other girls from Lemonade also wore very expensive Mischka Aoki frocks, according to the label.

 Advertisement